 end tell

-2 thoughts on “Resize Any Mac App to a Precise Size
+2 responses to “Resize Any Mac App to a Precise Size”

 1) Remembers last used value cross sessions (persists into text file and calls values when script starts)